 Social media platforms and other marketing channels have absolutely exploded in the last decade so you have a ton of channels to choose from.
 Now remember to have an authentic brand presence on every channel and only expand to ones that fit your brand strategy.
 Here are some of the top ones that you should consider for your marketing plan template:

 Now, remember, content is a long-term game, short-term wins are very rare.
-You need to create and post content consistently and continue to optimize.
+You should to create, design, and post content consistently and continue to optimize.

-Social media is another powerful marketing channel.
-It provides an opportunity for you to present your product or brand in a visual way through images and videos.
+Social media is another powerful marketing aspect of any brand’s marketing strategy.
+It provides an opportunity for you to present your brand in a visual way through images and videos.

-Studies show that 90.4% of Millennials, 77.5% of Generation X, and 48.2% of Baby Boomers are active social media users, so don’t ignore social media if your product or brand isn’t “sexy” enough.
+Studies show that 90.4% of Millennials, 77.5% of Generation X, and 48.2% of Baby Boomers are active social media users, so don’t ignore these platforms if your brand isn’t “sexy” enough.

-The social media guru Gary Vaynerchuk has always said that brands in the construction or plumbing industries should absolutely post content and interact with their audience on social media.
+The marketing guru Gary Vaynerchuk has always said that brands in the construction or plumbing industries should absolutely post content and interact with their audience on social media.
 If you bring people value you will generate leads that will eventually convert into sales.

 Email marketing has the highest ROI of any marketing channel.
 Studies show that marketers make $44 for every $1 they spend on email marketing.
 It’s 40X more effective than using social media to generate sales.

-If you are a B2C company then email marketing is an absolute must.
-You should be sending out weekly or biweekly email campaigns, you should set up some automatic welcome and cart abandonment flows, and you should definitely set up some email automation for the users that convert through a popup.
+If you are a B2C company then this is an absolute must.
+You should be sending out weekly or biweekly campaigns, you should set up some automatic welcome and cart abandonment flows, and you should definitely set up some email automation for the customers that convert through a popup.

 If you are primarily B2B you might think that email marketing is not as powerful for you but that is absolutely not the case.
-According to WordStream, 59% of B2B marketers say that email marketing is the most effective channel for generating sales.
+According to WordStream, 59% of B2B marketers say that this is the most effective way for generating sales.

-Another great way to use email marketing is for branding.
-For example, a lot of brands leveraged the global COVID pandemic to engage in new ways with their users.
+Another great way to use this channel is for branding.
+For example, a lot of companies leveraged the global COVID pandemic to engage in new ways with their customers.
 They used really creative ways to send really helpful and cheerful emails that helped lift people’s spirits.